emphasize/skill-camera/readme.md

 ## Description
 take pictures with webcam, share image objects with other processes, send image file path in messagebus

-you should make this a priority skill, it is meant to be used by other skills, it is needed because only 1 skill can access the webcam at a time
+you should make this a priority skill, it is meant to be used by other skills

-NOTE: this skill does not auto-reload, requires manual reboot

 ## Examples

 * "take a picture"